BBC Singers

-The BBC Singers are a British chamber choir, and the professional chamber choir of the BBC.
-Its origins can be traced back to 1924.
-On 7 March, 2023 the BBC announced its decision to close the choir later in the year.

-One of the six BBC Performing Groups, the BBC Singers are based at the BBC's Maida Vale Studios in London.
+The BBC Singers is a professional British chamber choir, employed by the BBC.
+Its origins can be traced to 1924.
+One of the six BBC Performing Groups, the BBC Singers are based at the BBC Maida Vale Studios in London.
 The only full-time professional British choir, the BBC Singers feature in live concerts, radio transmissions, recordings and education workshops.
 The choir often performs alongside other BBC Performing Groups, such as the BBC Symphony Orchestra, and is a regular guest at the BBC Proms.
-Broadcasts are given from locations around the country, including St Giles-without-Cripplegate and St Paul's Knightsbridge.
+Broadcasts are made from locations around the country: London venues have included St Giles-without-Cripplegate, St John's, Smith Square and St Paul's Church, Knightsbridge.

-The BBC Singers regularly perform alongside leading international orchestras and conductors, and makes appearances by invitation at national events such as the funeral of Diana, Princess of Wales in Westminster Abbey.
-Notable former members of the group include Sir Peter Pears, Sarah Connolly, Judith Bingham and Harry Christophers.
+The BBC Singers perform with leading international orchestras and conductors.
+The choir has appeared by invitation at national events such as the funeral of Diana, Princess of Wales in Westminster Abbey.
+Former members of the group include Sir Peter Pears, Sarah Connolly, Judith Bingham and Harry Christophers.